Punamu’kwati’jk: Salmon Place

 From: “Recensement général du pays de la Cadie”, General census of the country of Cadie

-Here is the census noting a population of 36 for Chebouctou.
+The census of 1686 notes a population of 36 for Chebouctou.

 “The author (of the census) is undoubtedly de Gargas, who goes into considerable detail, naming 49 places, giving a list of each town and village in Acadie, and under more minute headings than the Census of Meulles.
 Seven folio leaves from 1685-1686, written on both sides”